Reading's Yoga Community

 We regularly hold Beginners Courses.
 If you are new to yoga this course is essential and a great introduction to the ashtanga yoga practice.

-This class follows a dynamic sequence of poses designed to stretch, strengthen, and detoxify your body.
+Our Ashtanga Vinyasa classes follow a dynamic sequence of poses designed to stretch, strengthen, and detoxify your body.
 Expect to sweat and be challenged!
-The class will follow the Primary Series up to Navasana (boat pose) and include the final 3 seated poses.
+These classes will use poses from the ashtanga sequences – sometimes stopping to look at a demanding pose or allowing time for play.
 Some simple hands-on adjustments will be offered, and modifications will be shown as necessary.
-Sanskrit asana names and counts are used as much as possible.
+Sanskrit asana names and counts are sometimes used to demonstrate the flow of the practice.

 This class is suitable for complete beginners and those who have attended our beginner’s course.